Dave-team/Knowledge-base/Principles.md

     - Take walks in inspirational places (museums, nature, new cities)
     - Imagine being a role model for others and they look up to what I say.
 Be a great speaker, writer, be well rounded as they'll ask a wide range of different interesting questions and have opinions whilst being calm and confident
 - What life is about:
     - Becoming better at things (and just becoming a better person): in life, try to become good at things you enjoy doing and be experimental.
 Six month sprints to try to become good at e.g. dancing, boxing, chess, badminton - this will slow time.
-Same for personal projects
+Same for personal projects.
+Get better at things by caring a lot and focusing on constantly getting better
     - Being calm, in the moment and enjoying the little things in life
     - We don't know what tomorrow will bring which is exciting.
 And then we'll always aim to make today better than yesterday and face the days with great enthusiasm.
     - Creating lasting memories with people we love